Prelf1992/mlops-template-repository/README.md

 * Commit 78: Test: Fix bug in component to support new requirements. at 2025-01-16 12:49:55
 * Commit 79: Feat: Configure CI for database to enhance functionality. at 2025-01-20 17:17:01
 * Commit 80: Perf: Fix bug in dependencies for better readability. at 2025-01-20 13:54:42
+* Commit 81: Style: Improve styling of script to improve user experience. at 2025-01-22 15:06:14